openhab/openhab-docs/_addons_bindings/zwave/doc/wintop/ishutter_0_0.md

 This parameter has the configuration ID ```config_12_1``` and is of type ```INTEGER```.

-### Parameter 13: which command from blocking node to enable the protection
+### Parameter 13: Protected command

+Protected command
 Which command from blocking device is closed door and hence, unprotected.

 0 -> on On

 1 -> on Off